sunpy/ndcube/docs/explaining_ndcube/metadata.rst

   >>> meta.axes.get("voltage", "deleted")
   'deleted'

+.. _data_shape:

 Data Shape
 ----------

 The `~ndcube.NDMeta.data_shape` property tracks the shape of the data with which the metadata is associated.
-We have already seen in the :ref:`initialzing_ndmeta` section, that it can be assigned during initialization or by subsequently setting the `~ndcube.NDMeta.data_shape` property directly.
+We have already seen in the :ref:`initializing_ndmeta` section, that it can be assigned during initialization or by subsequently setting the `~ndcube.NDMeta.data_shape` property directly.
 However, if the ``data_shape`` is not provided, it is inferred from the shapes of axis-aware metadata.
 If no axis-aware metadata is present, `~ndcube.NDMeta.data_shape` is empty: